voucherifyio/voucherify-openapi/docs/webhook-introductions/events-customer-consents-given.md

-The `CUSTOMER.CONSENTS.GIVEN` webhook that a customer gave their consent in Voucherify, such as such as consent to receive marketing communication.
+The `EVENT.CUSTOMER.CONSENTS.GIVEN` event indicates that a customer gave their consent in Voucherify, such as such as consent to receive marketing communication.